-I write and edit on biomedical research, information technologies, climate adaptation and other topics that interest me, as a freelancer for publications and non-profit research institutions.
+I write and edit on biomedical research, information technologies, climate adaptation and other topics that interest me.
 Among my day jobs, I was associate director for communications and public affairs at Whitehead Institute for Biomedical Research, founding editor in chief of MIT’s technologyreview.com and executive editor at pcworld.com.
 Contact: firstname.lastname@example.org, 857.231.0483, @ebender00, 86 Greenlawn Avenue, Newton, MA 02459 USA